anzalks/raspberry_pie_camera_capture/README.md

 - Python 3.9+
 - libcamera and v4l2 utilities
 - FFmpeg for video encoding
-- pylsl for Lab Streaming Layer support
+- liblsl and pylsl for Lab Streaming Layer support

 ## Installation